Voxmelt

 What is the most private dictation app for Windows?

 The most private architecture is one where audio physically never transmits.
-Voxmelt processes everything on your own GPU and works with WiFi off, which also makes it suitable for HIPAA and GDPR sensitive work: there is no audio processor to sign an agreement with because the data never leaves the room.
+Voxmelt processes everything on your own hardware and works with WiFi off, which also makes it suitable for HIPAA and GDPR sensitive work: there is no audio processor to sign an agreement with because the data never leaves the room.

 How accurate is local Whisper compared to cloud transcription?